Martin Page: Solo work

 During 1994, Page issued his debut solo album In the House of Stone and Light.
 The title track, which he wrote reflecting on a visit to the Grand Canyon, was issued the same year.
 As a single, "In the House of Stone and Light" reached No. 14 on the Billboard Hot 100.

 Soon afterwards, his parents and some close friends died.
 He returned to the studio in 2008 to record his second album, In the Temple of the Muse for IroningBoard Records, an independent label started by Page and Poncher.
 Among the songs on In the Temple of the Muse are Page's recordings of "Mi Morena" and "Blessed" (a song that Page described as a "commitment song").

 Page's third album, A Temper of Peace, was released in 2012 followed in 2015 by Hotel of the Two Worlds.
 In 2017, he issued his fifth album, The Slender Sadness (The Love Songs).
 In 2018, he released The Amber of Memory, his first album of instrumental music.

 In late 2019, Page started a music podcast called Radio OwlsNest.
 By the end of 2023, he concluded it with its fiftieth episode.
 His seventh studio album, The Poetry of Collisions, was released digitally on 10 November 2020.
 Page released his eighth studio album, Fugitive Pieces, on 19 April 2021.
 Later in the same year, Page announced his ninth album, called The Occupation of Hope, his second instrumental album.
 It was released on 15 November 2021.
 Page released his second volume of The Poetry of Collisions, his tenth overall, on 11 July 2022.

 In late 2024, he introduced his own Bandcamp store.
 On the same platform, Page announced his eleventh album, The First and Last Freedom.
 It was released on 2 June 2025.
+In 2026 Page collaborated with former Q-Feel musician Brian Fairweather and their album Bandages of Grace.
+It was released on 30 June 2026.